joaopauloschuler/k-neural-api/README.md

 !cd k && pip install .
 ```
 ## Features
-* `cai.util.create_image_generator`: extremely tested default parameters for image data augmentation.
-For you to get a better image classification accuracy might be a case of just replacing your current data augmentation generator by this one.
+* `cai.util.create_image_generator`: this wrapper has extremely well tested default parameters for image classification data augmentation.
+For you to get a better image classification accuracy might be just a case of replacing your current data augmentation generator by this one.
 Give it a go!
 * `cai.datasets.train_model_on_cifar10`: allows you to quickly train a model on CIFAR-10 dataset.
 It comes with **K-CAI** default data augmentation settings.
 See [example](https://github.com/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/cai_densenet_bc_l40_with_cifar_10.ipynb).
 * `cai.datasets.train_model_on_dataset`: allows you to train a model passed as parameter on a **dataset also passed as parameter**.
 It comes with **K-CAI** default data augmentation settings making simple to test a given neuronal architecture on multiple datasets.
 See [example](https://github.com/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/cai_densenet_bc_l40_with_cifar_100.ipynb).
 * `cai.densenet.simple_densenet`: simple way to create DenseNet models.
 See [example](https://github.com/joaopauloschuler/k-neural-api/blob/master/examples/jupyter/cai_densenet_bc_l40_with_cifar_10.ipynb).